SonaShivajiChavan/SonaShivajiChavan/README.md

-<h1>👋 Hello, I'm Sona Chavan!</h1>
+# 👋 Hello, I'm Sona Chavan!

-<p align="left">🚀 Data Science fresher with a background as a Junior Python Developer at "The National Institute for Astrophysics", seeking full-time opportunities       to further enhance and sharpen my analytical skills.</p>
+🚀👩‍💻 Data Science fresher with a background as a Junior Python Developer at INAF - Istituto Nazionale di Astrofisica", seeking full-time opportunities to further enhance and sharpen my analytical skills.

-👩‍💻 I'm interested in Data Science, Machine learning and Deep Learning.
+💻 I'm interested in Data Science, Machine learning and Deep Learning.

 🧠 I'm spend most of my time working on a Machine Learning and Deep Learning based projects.